Financing a New Home Build

 When a bank offers a traditional mortgage, it’s using the purchased home as collateral.
 With a construction loan, the home doesn’t exist, so there is no collateral.
 It’s loaning money towards a future home.
 A bank doesn’t want to take this risk unless they’re sure the project is worthwhile.
 As a result, the borrower’s credit history and the building plans greatly impact the chances of getting approved.

 Many new construction projects take at least six months to a year to complete.
+However, a larger, custom-built home can take as long as 16 months to complete.
 Seasonal changes and complications slow home building projects down, and prices of building supplies fluctuate.
 As a result, the lender carefully considers factors ranging from the construction plan to a borrower’s financial standing prior to approving a loan.

 - A minimum credit score of 700 is required.

 Borrowers should talk to a bank about pre-approval.
 This interview process is not a guarantee of funding, but it’s helpful to find out exactly how much credit a bank will extend.
-Some banks require 30 percent down, so it’s good to know this up front.
+Some banks require a down payment, so it’s good to know how much of a down payment is needed upfront.
 The pre-approval process helps form a maximum budget for the building project.

 It’s also a good time for borrowers to discuss the type of construction loans.
 Some loans convert to a regular mortgage when the certificate of occupancy is issued, but others require the homeowner to reapply for a mortgage to pay off the construction loan.
 Each loan closing costs money.
 Most agree a one-closing construction loan is ideal.